-In a few cases the extracts of the original text from the TSI LOC&PAS differ in terms of content from provisions of the UTP LOC&PAS.
-In such cases these original extracts (from TSI LOC&PAS) are followed by blue boxes containing the extracts from the UTP LOC&PAS.
-These blue boxes always begin with the statement: "The text quoted from the LOC&PAS is not identical to the text in the UTP; the UTP reads:"
+In few cases the extracts of the original text from the TSI LOC&PAS differ in terms of content from provisions stated in the UTP LOC&PAS.
+In such cases these original extracts (from TSI LOC&PAS) are followed with blue boxes providing the extracts from the UTP LOC&PAS.
+These blue boxes always begin with the statement: "The text quoted from the LOC&PAS is not identical to the text in the UTP, the UTP reads:"